MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-how-validate-vat-registration-number.md

 > [!IMPORTANT]
 > To enable the validation service, you must have administrator permissions.

-Optionally, set up templates for the types of GST-related data that you want the service to also check.
+Optionally, set up templates for the types of VAT-related data that you want the service to also check.
 For more information, see the [Validation templates](#validation-templates) section.

 When you use our service connection, we record a history of VAT numbers and verifications for each customer, supplier, or contact, in the **VAT Registration Log**, so you can easily track them.
 The log is specific to each customer.
-For example, the log is useful for proving that you have verified that the current GST number is correct.
+For example, the log is useful for proving that you have verified that the current VAT number is correct.
 When you verify a VAT number, the **Request Identifier** column in the log will reflect that you have taken action.

 You can view the VAT Registration log on the Customer, Supplier, or Contact cards, on the **Invoicing** FastTab, by choosing the lookup button in the **VAT Registration No.** field.